Skip to main content

 1. Download the current form from GOV.UK.
 The N245 PDF is published by HMCTS and is free.
 Do not use old copies — verify you have the current version before completing it.

 2. Gather your financial documents.
 Recent payslips or self-employment accounts; bank statements for the past two or three months; benefit award letters; your tenancy agreement or mortgage statement; utility bills; letters from other creditors.
-Having documents in front of you means your figures will be accurate and will stand up to scrutiny.
+Having documents in front of you means the figures in boxes 3–10 will be accurate and will stand up to scrutiny.

-3. Work out your true monthly surplus.
-Total monthly income minus total monthly essential spending minus priority-debt payments.
-That surplus — or a realistic proportion of it — is the basis of your offer.
+3. Work out your true monthly surplus using the form's own method.
+Total income (box 6) minus expenses (box 7), priority-debt arrears (box 8), other court order instalments (box 9) and credit-debt payments (box 10).
+That surplus — or a realistic proportion of it — is the basis of your offer in box 11.

 4. Check whether Help with Fees applies.
-If in doubt, complete the EX160 anyway — the court will assess it.
+If in doubt, complete the EX160 anyway or apply online — the court will assess it.

 6. Keep copies of everything.
-Keep a copy of the completed N245, proof of postage or submission, and any response from the court or the creditor.
+Keep a copy of the completed N245, proof of postage or submission, and any response from the court or the creditor (including any N246A the creditor sends).

-Last reviewed: June 2026.
-This page reflects the law and fees applicable in England and Wales as at that date.
-Court fees are subject to change — always verify the current fee on GOV.UK before filing.
+Last reviewed: August 2026.
+This page reflects the law applicable in England and Wales as at that date, including the 1 May 2026 increase in the minimum enforcement-notice period from 7 to 14 clear days.
+Court fees are updated periodically and are not quoted here — always check the current N245 fee on GOV.UK before filing.

 Common questions